Contributors from members of the Copper team

 Customer relationship marketing—not to be confused with customer relationship management—is a strategy for acquiring new customers, retaining existing customers, and building brand loyalty and ambassadorship.

 Customer relationship marketing relies upon building deep, meaningful connections with prospects and customers over time, favoring customer lifetime value (LTV) over short-term acquisition gains.
 It stems from a desire to provide real solutions to customers’ pain points until they achieve “peak customer” and move into brand ambassador territory.

-From a revenue perspective, this approach to marketing is a direct response to the ever-changing statistic that it costs anywhere from five to 25 times more to acquire versus retain a customer.
-From a people perspective, it’s an approach with a high emphasis on integrity, empathy, and providing genuine value to the end user.
+From a revenue perspective, this approach to marketing and improving a customer’s experience is a direct response to the ever-changing statistic that it costs anywhere from five to 25 times more to acquire versus retain a customer.
+From a people perspective, customer relationship marketing is an approach with a high emphasis on integrity, empathy, and providing genuine value to the end user.